 Published: December 2016

-The ISPE Good Practice Guide on Sampling for Pharmaceutical Water, Steam, and Process Gases was created for users of water, steam, compressed air or process gases and impacts facilities, production, and quality control personnel within a facility.
+The ISPE Good Practice Guide: Sampling for Pharmaceutical Water, Steam, and Process Gases was created for users of water, steam, compressed air, or process gases and impacts facilities, production, and quality control personnel within a facility.
 This Good Practice Guide applies to manufacturers of pharmaceuticals, medical devices, biologics, cosmetics, and related products as well as equipment manufacturers, vendors, and other industries outside of the pharmaceutical arena.

 The intent of sampling is to take a small but representative portion of a much larger stream where the sample collected accurately represents the content of the larger stream.
 The sample collected should not be altered or changed in any way because of the sampling process, but this is an impossibly difficult proposition, as all sampled utilities come into contact with air, containers, etc., during the sampling process.